Bbeyond (2001 – 2021) Celebrating 20 Years of

 ‘DOMESTIC TERRITORY: COFFEE 1’ 2020

-This video belongs to the series “Domestic territory” in which the duo Beltrán & Déniz is currently working.
+This video belongs to the series “Domestic territory” in which the duo Beltrán & Déniz are currently working.
 In this project they intend to occupy the open space decontextualizing domestic activity and incorporating the environment into the narrative.
 They transfer these domestic situations as a couple in order to obtain a deconstructed landscape.
 The choice of this volcanic, arid and harsh landscape bathed by the sea, but at the same time so loved, is no accident.
 This scenario reinforces the action and ironic about the relationship itself.
 The artists also work on the concepts of “relationship”, “love” and “everyday life”.

 The duo Beltrán & Déniz is formed by the artists Analía Beltrán i Janés and Pedro Déniz.
 Their work, in spite of its long individual trajectory, has a short journey as a team: since 2013.
 Their line of work focuses on the couple as a microcosm, it is a reflection of social relations in a broader scope, which allows them to analyze different complex social structures.
 From an artistic point of view this is a metaphorical analysis, which can be read in different directions: as a paradigm of society and also as the Gestalt interpretation of “the couple as a mirror of the self” and the consequences of the same.
 The balance is desirable in both cases and the complicated thing is to achieve it.